 Still, Nolasco’s film makes the most of its craft.
 The warm electro pulsations and gyrations of Natalia Petrutes’ score complement the expressive, textural potential of Machado’s cinematography, from the evocative opening, which is simply a massive sheet of pale canvas billowing in the wind, to the contrast between droplets beading on the curls of a hairy back and water pearling on the tattooed neck of a young Adonis.
 And from the raspy velcroing of two beards rubbing against each other to the dirt of the forest floor working its way into moaning mouths and writhing joints, the film is not just about sexual fantasy, it is unashamedly fascinated by the reality too.

-So although its more prosaic side never quite gels with its outré sex-whimsy, its women are almost of necessity sidelined and the romantic and sexual availability of young, horny, extremely attractive men to this rather self-pitying sadsack remains somewhat mysterious, “Dry Wind” jerkily matures into gratifyingly oddball display of sex- and kink-positivity.
+So although its more prosaic side never quite gels with its outré sex-whimsy, and women are almost of necessity sidelined, and the romantic and sexual availability of young, horny, extremely attractive men to this rather self-pitying sadsack remains somewhat mysterious, “Dry Wind” jerkily matures into a gratifyingly oddball display of sex- and kink-positivity.
 And if the enjoyable, wish-fulfilment finale defies credibility a little, well, why not?
 Just because something is a fantasy doesn’t mean the needs it can satisfy are not very real.